 What to Do and How to Start?

-Some of the basic activities for any company would be to assign a competent person, learn about new regulations and laws, and create or update personal data inventory.
+Summary of the basic actions for any company would be to assign a competent person, learn about new regulations and laws, and create or update personal data inventory.
 Even these activities can take 1 or 2 months for medium-to-large size companies, especially if they have never dealt with similar projects before.

 Things are much better for the companies that are ISO/IEC 27001 certified.
 Information security experts agree that such companies are almost at the goal: personal data collections are identified, their handling is described, information security is provided, and respective audits are well-established.
 A significant step is to have a mature Information Security Management System (ISMS) that is well described, measured and continuously improved.
 In this matter, companies need to take a systematic approach and implement the abovementioned or a similar ISMS.
 We at Infopulse recommend ISF Standard of Good Practice (SoGP).
 ISF SoGP is more widespread than ISO/IEC 27001 and embraces other common information security-related standards and best practices (e.g., NIST Cybersecurity Framework, Cloud Security Alliance standards, and PCI DSS).